Chapter 13.40

 A. Director.
 The director or a designee/inspector shall administer and enforce this chapter and shall be referred to as the director.

-13.40.110 Inspection program.
+13.40.100 Inspection program.

 B. Procedures.
 Prior to making any inspections, the inspector shall present identification credentials, state the reason for the inspection and request entry.

-1. If the property of any building or structure on the property is unoccupied, the inspector shall first make a reasonable effort to locate the owner or any other person(s) having charge or control of the property or portions of the property and request entry.
+1. If the property or any building or structure on the property is unoccupied, the inspector shall first make a reasonable effort to locate the owner or any other person(s) having charge or control of the property or portions of the property and request entry.

-2. If after reasonable effort, the inspector is unable to locate the owner or other person(s) having charge or control of the property, and has reason to believe the condition of the stormwater drainage system creates an imminent hazard to persons or property, the inspector may enter.
+2. If after reasonable effort, the inspector is unable to locate the owner or other person(s) having charge or control of the property and has reason to believe the condition of the stormwater drainage system creates an imminent hazard to persons or property, the inspector may enter.

 3. Unless entry is consented to by the owner or person(s) in control of the property or portion of the property or unless conditions are reasonably believed to exist which create imminent threat to public safety, the inspector shall obtain a search warrant, prior to entry, as authorized by the laws of the state of Washington.